Concordium/concordium.github.io/source/mainnet/net/guides/remove-delegation.rst

          If you don’t want to submit the transaction to the chain, you can select **Cancel**.
 The proposal is no longer active.
 However, it is still visible in the list of proposals.

       #.
 Select **Submit transaction to chain**.
-The transaction is submitted to the chain and finalized on the ledger.
+The transaction is submitted to the chain and finalized on the LEDGER.

       #.
 Select **Finish** to leave the page.